How To Conduct Workplace Drug and Alcohol Testing

-Employers might utilise drug and alcohol testing in the workplace as a management tool for workplace health and safety hazards.
-These examinations could be random, optional, ‘for cause’ examinations, or another kind.
+Employers might utilize drug and alcohol testing in the workplace as a management tool for workplace health and safety hazards.
+These examinations could be random, optional, ‘for cause’ examinations, or another type.

 Why Perform A Pre-Employment Drug Test On Applicants?

 Testing for drugs and alcohol at work is now commonplace.
 Although workplace drug and alcohol policies are not required in all sectors within Australia, more companies are taking proactive measures to safeguard their workers and their operations by implementing drug and alcohol testing.